 Usage of Inner Classes

-Consider an example.
-Let’s have a class for car – Car.
+Let’s have a class for a car – Car.
 Each car has an engine and doors.
-Unlike the car’s door, however, the engine makes no sense regarded as being outside the car, because without it, the car cannot run, i.e. we have composition (see the section "Class Diagrams: Composition" in the chapter "Principles of Object-Oriented Programming").
+Unlike the car’s doors, the engine is an intrinsic part of the inner workings of a car and we are dealing with a case of so-called composition (for further explanation see the section "Class Diagrams: Composition" in the chapter "Principles of Object-Oriented Programming").